Massachusetts Corporate Tax: Everything You Need to Know

 - Businesses that are not incorporated can choose to file as either an individual or a corporation.

 Application of Corporate Excise Tax

 Both foreign and domestic corporations in Massachusetts are usually subject to the corporate excise tax.

 Corporate excise taxes must be filed by the 15th day of the third month following the end of the corporation's fiscal year.

 Although it is not required unless a business earns more than $100,000 in revenues per year, Massachusetts Department of Revenue prefers that corporations file online.

 Businesses that provide products or services to other states may have ties to more than one state requiring that they pay taxes in those states, as well as their home state.

 If you need help with Massachusetts corporate tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.